All Episodes

 Same old thing.

-Wherever the chaos is, wherever the unrest is, more calls for somebody come in and stop it.
+Wherever the chaos is, wherever the unrest is, more calls for somebody to come in and stop it.

-Wherever it happens to be.
+Make it better wherever it happens to be.

-It's an unfortunate thing.
+It's just an unfortunate thing.

 Double dip in housing prices, even worse than expected.

-U.S. single family home prices dropped into double dip territory in March as the housing market remained bogged down by inventory and weak demand, according to a closely watched survey.
+U.S. single-family home prices dropped into double-dip territory in March as the housing market remained bogged down by inventory and weak demand, according to a closely watched survey.

 Prices in the 20 cities fell 3.6% year over year, topping expectations for a decline of 3.3%.